-A branch of science is physics plays an important role in understanding the movements of objects or people.
+A branch of science, physics, plays an important role in understanding the movements of objects or people.

-For example, the acceleration can be seen most probably in cars in day to day life but the meaning of acceleration is different in physics that is more technical with giving the reasons behind them.
+For example, acceleration can probably be seen in cars in daily life.
+Still, the meaning of acceleration is different in physics, which is more technical in giving the reasons behind them.

-There are few terms which are used interchangeably in regular life but they are different from each other in technical terms, for example, acceleration, speed, race, or velocity, etc., resemble each other in regular life but in technical terms, they are different from each other
+A few terms are used interchangeably in regular life, but they are different in technical terms; for example, acceleration, speed, race, or velocity, etc., resemble each other in regular life but in technical terms, they are different.

 Key Takeaways